Phil Collins: Early life

-Philip David Charles Collins was born on 30 January 1951 at Putney Hospital (in the present-day Borough of Wandsworth in south-west London) in the Metropolitan Borough of Wandsworth in the County of London, England.
-His mother, June Winifred (1913–2011), worked in a toy shop and later as a booking agent at the Barbara Speake Stage School, an independent performing arts school in East Acton, while his father, Greville Philip Austin Collins (1907–1972), was an insurance agent for London Assurance.
+Philip David Charles Collins was born on 30 January 1951 at Putney Hospital in the Metropolitan Borough of Wandsworth, County of London.
+His mother, June Winifred (1913–2011), worked in a toy shop and later as a theatrical agent at the Barbara Speake Stage School, an independent performing arts school, while his father, Greville Philip Austin Collins (1907–1972), was an insurance agent for London Assurance.
 Collins is the youngest of three children; his sister, Carole, competed as a professional ice skater and followed June's footsteps as a theatrical agent, while his brother, Clive, was a cartoonist.
-The family moved twice by the time Collins had reached the age of two; they settled at 453 Hanworth Road in the Municipal Borough of Brentford and Chiswick, now part of the London Borough of Hounslow.
+The family had moved twice by the time Collins reached the age of three, settling at 453 Hanworth Road in the Municipal Borough of Brentford and Chiswick.

 Collins was given a toy drum kit for Christmas at the age of five, and later, his two uncles made him a makeshift set with triangles and tambourines that fitted into a suitcase.
 These were followed by more complete sets bought by June and Greville as Collins grew older.
 Collins practised by playing along to music on the television and radio.
 During a family holiday at Butlin's, a seven-year-old Collins entered a talent contest, singing "The Ballad of Davy Crockett"; he stopped the orchestra halfway through to tell them they were in the wrong key.
 The Beatles were a major early influence on him, including their drummer Ringo Starr.
-Collins followed the lesser-known London band the Action, whose drummer he would copy and whose work introduced him to the soul music of Motown and Stax Records.
-Collins was also influenced by the jazz and big band drummer Buddy Rich, whose opinion on the importance of the hi-hat prompted the former to stop using two bass drums and start using the hi-hat.
+Collins followed the lesser-known London band the Action, whose drummer, Roger Powell, he would copy and whose work introduced him to the soul music of Motown and Stax Records.
+Collins was also influenced by the jazz and big band drummer Buddy Rich, whose opinion on the importance of the hi-hat prompted him to stop using a second bass drum and start using the hi-hat.